Bialgebraic Reasoning on Higher-Order Program Equivalence: Logical Relations, Abstractly

 \begin{example} Taking $B$, $\ol{B}$, $\gamma$, $\wt{\gamma}$ as in \autoref{ex:logrel} and $R=\top$ (the total relation on $\Tr$), we see that $(\square^{\ol{B},\gamma,\wt{\gamma},\alpha} \top)_\alpha$ coincides with the step-indexed logical relation $(\logrel^\alpha)_\alpha$ for \stscr given by \autoref{def:logrel}.
 Note that $(\square^\alpha \top)_\alpha$ stabilizes after $\omega$ steps (\autoref{rem:logrel-props}\ref{rem:logrel-props-2}). \end{example}

 We will now apply \autoref{def:stepindexed} to the operational model of a higher-order GSOS law.
-Let us fix the required setup: \begin{assumptions} In the remainder we assume that we are given: \begin{enumerate} \item an endofunctor $\Sigma\colon \C\to \C$ that preserves strong epimorphisms and admits free algebras $\Sigmas X$, with its canonical lifting $\ol{\Sigma}$; \item a bifunctor $B\colon \C^\op \times \C \to \C$ with a relation lifting $\ol{B}$; \item for each $X,Y\in \C$ a preorder $\preceq$ on $B(X,Y)$ such that each relation $\ol{B}(R,S)$ is up-closed w.r.t. $\preceq$ (\autoref{def:good-for-simulations}); \item a $V$-pointed higher-order GSOS law $\rho$ of $\Sigma$ over $B$ that lifts to a $\Delta_V$-pointed higher-order GSOS law $\ol{\rho}$ of $\ol{\Sigma}$ over $\ol{B}$. \end{enumerate} \end{assumptions} \begin{remark} The last condition means that $\under{\ol{\rho}_{R,S}} = \rho_{X,Y}$ for all relations $R\monoto X\times X$ and $S\monoto Y\times Y$, where $\under{-}\colon \Rel(\C)\to\C$ is the forgetful functor.
-Note that $\under{\ol{\rho}_{R,S}}$ has the type~\eqref{eq:rhotcl} by \autoref{prop:free-monad-lift}.
-Note also that a lifting $\ol{\rho}$ is necessarily unique because $\under{-}$ is faithful.
-If $\ol{B}$ is the canonical lifting of $B$, every higher-order GSOS law has a relation lifting~\cite[Constr.~D.5]{utgms23_arxiv}.
-Generally, the existence of $\ol{\rho}$ can be understood as a monotonicity condition on the rules represented by $\rho$: if the premises of a rule are modified along relations $R$ and $S$, then the conclusion should modify accordingly. \end{remark}
+Let us fix the required setup: \begin{assumptions} In the remainder we assume that we are given: \begin{enumerate} \item an endofunctor $\Sigma\colon \C\to \C$ that preserves strong epimorphisms and admits free algebras $\Sigmas X$, with its canonical lifting $\ol{\Sigma}$; \item a bifunctor $B\colon \C^\op \times \C \to \C$ with a relation lifting $\ol{B}$; \item for each $X,Y\in \C$ a preorder $\preceq$ on $B(X,Y)$ such that each relation $\ol{B}(R,S)$ is up-closed w.r.t. $\preceq$ (\autoref{def:good-for-simulations}); \item a $V$-pointed higher-order GSOS law $\rho$ of $\Sigma$ over $B$ that lifts to a $\Delta_V$-pointed higher-order GSOS law $\ol{\rho}$ of $\ol{\Sigma}$ over $\ol{B}$. \end{enumerate} \end{assumptions}